atredennick/ecology_class/syllabus.md

 ## Grading Policies

-Grading for this course will revolve around a combination of assignments (75%) and an independent project (25%).
+Grading for this course will revolve around a combination of assignments (50%), exams (25%), and an independent project (25%).

 There will be 11 equally weighted assignments.
-One problem from each assignment (selected at the instructors discretion after the assignments have been submitted) will receive a thorough code review and a detailed grade.
+One problem from each assignment (selected at the instructors discretion after the assignments have been submitted) will receive a thorough review and a detailed grade.
 Other problems will be graded as follows:

 * Produces the correct answer using the requested approach: 100%